Home — Modular ADU vs. Block-Built

 Learn more about the process of building a detached ADU from the best tiny home builders.

-Are becoming more popular across Florida as homeowners look for flexible housing options that can adapt to changing needs.
+Tiny Homes are becoming more popular across Florida as homeowners look for flexible housing options that can adapt to changing needs.
 One of the first questions many ask is: can a prefab ADU be delivered move‑in ready and save time and money?
 The answer depends on your goals.
-Modular and stick‑built tiny homes each come with unique advantages, costs, and considerations.
+Modular and block‑built tiny homes each come with unique advantages, costs, and considerations.
 Understanding the differences will help you choose the right option for your property.

-When it comes to building tiny homes, two common construction methods are traditional stick‑built units and prefabricated (prefab) units.
-Each approach impacts cost, timeline, customization, financing, and how the structure performs under Florida’s weather conditions.
+When it comes to building tiny homes, two common construction methods are traditional block‑built units and prefabricated (prefab) units.
+Each approach impacts cost, timeline, customization, financing, and how the structure performs under Florida’s demanding weather conditions.

-A stick‑built ADU is constructed entirely on your property using traditional framing methods.
-Lumber is cut to size and assembled on the foundation by a crew.
-This method allows for greater customization, flexibility in layout, and easier integration with existing utilities.
+A block‑built ADU is constructed entirely on your property using reinforced concrete masonry block (CMU) walls and structural components assembled on-site.
+Unlike factory-built units, the structure is built piece by piece on a permanent foundation.
+This method allows for greater customization, flexibility in layout, and seamless integration with existing utilities and architectural features.
 However, it generally takes longer to complete and may be more labor‑intensive than prefab construction.

 What Is a Prefab tiny home?